Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

-In the proposed universal training paradigm, the upstream multi-task training encourages the models to learn robust and generalizable representations across various tasks.
-We extend to perform in-depth analysis on several downstream tasks in the following section.
+In the universal paradigm, the upstream multi-task training encourages the models to learn robust and generalizable representations across various tasks.
+We extend to perform an analysis of downstream tasks in the following section.